Not All Starting Points Are Equal: Pre-trained Priors and Their Outsized Impact on Person Identification: Related Works

-The broad success of vision foundation models has led to their use in long-term re-id.
-Foundation models can generate stable and generalizable feature spaces to guide learning for long term re-id.
+\textbf{Foundation-Supervised Approaches:} The broad success of vision foundation models has led to their use in cc re-id.
+Because foundation models can generate stable and generalizable feature spaces, they have become a popular tool to provide supervisory signals to student networks.

 {\it Contrastive Language-Image Pretraining (CLIP)}.
-A particularly successful set of linguistically-guided approaches to long-term re-id use CLIP \cite{radford2021learningtransferablevisualmodels} ViTs.
+Linguistically-guided approaches to person re-id have used CLIP \cite{radford2021learningtransferablevisualmodels} ViTs.
 In one CLIP-based model, a two-stage training approach exploited an index label as linguistic guidance and incorporated visual information \cite{li2023clipreidexploitingvisionlanguagemodel}.
-To remedy the CLIP image encoder's over-reliance on clothing information, later work proposed custom modules to guide the extraction of clothing-agnostic information \cite{li2024clipdrivenclothagnosticfeaturelearning}.
+As noted in that work, direct fine-tuning of a CLIP vision encoder performs well in short-term re-id problems.
+Later work in clothes-change re-id attempted to remedy the CLIP image encoder's over-reliance on clothing information by utilizing custom modules to guide the extraction of clothing-agnostic information \cite{li2024clipdrivenclothagnosticfeaturelearning}.
 Other research attempted to generate better linguistic guidance via synthetic descriptors \cite{han2024clipscgisynthesizedcaptionguidedinversion} and to construct a framework to generate domain-invariant and domain-specific linguistic prompts \cite{zhao2025cilpfgdiexploitingvisionlanguagemodel}.
 Notably, CLIP3DReID used CLIP itself to generate labels by exploiting contrasting clothing-invariant descriptors.
+It used optimal transport theory to align a student model’s local visual features with shape-aware tokens derived from CLIP’s linguistic output.
+Additionally, it aligned a student model’s global visual features with features from the CLIP image encoder and the 3D SMPL identity space \cite{loper2023smpl}.
 This approach showed strong results on long-term re-id \cite{10655020}.

-{\it Segment Anything Model (SAM)}.
-A different foundation-based approach utilized SAM \cite{kirillov2023segment} with the large-scale unlabeled LUPerson dataset \cite{fu2021unsupervisedpretrainingpersonreidentification} to perform self-supervised pretraining.
-SEMReID \cite{huang2024villsvideoimagelearning} utilized a keypoint predictor to guide SAM to produce local masks.
-These masks facilitated local semantic learning and allowed SEMReID to achieve SOTA results on PRCC, LTCC, and BRIAR data.